jaredhanson/bootable-environment/README.md

 app.phase(require('bootable-environment')('config/environments'));
 ```

+If no path is specified `bootable-environment` will default to looking in `etc/env`

 When invoked, this phase will load an environment initialization script for the
 current environment (as set by `NODE_ENV`).
 As a special case, if an `all.js`
 script exists, that file will be loaded for *all* environments, prior to the